GiAPA is an acronym of the words describing the aim of the software product:

 - Reporting – Interactive use of displayed or printed reports and graphics

-Runs in batch typically using less than 0.1 % of one CPU allowing data collection 24/7.
+Runs in batch typically using less than 0.1 % of one CPU thus allowing data collection 24/7.
 The data is stored in a compressed binary format using minimum disk space.

 Complete attributes and use of 22 types of resources are received for all active jobs from operating system APIs every 15 seconds.
 This data is processed real-time.